pIlIp-d/PDF-Compressor/documentation/documentation.md

 # Event Handler Class

-every tasks should trigger certain events, that can be used by the program to determine progress or to apply different processing like zipping or console logging
+every task should trigger certain events, that can be used by the program to determine progress or to apply different processing like zipping or console logging

 ```python
 class EventHandler(...):